2022 COVID Care FAQ’s

 Camp Mah-Kee-Nac is excited for our 92nd Summer.
 Our Covid Care plan is being developed and executed in consultation with the American Camp Association, the CDC, our local BOH, and the Medical Team we’ve secured to provide the best and most current care for our campers and staff.

-Our COVID Care Plan will consist of multiple layers of protection that will include PCR and antigen testing, mask-wearing when necessary, frequent hand washing and sanitizing, cohorting in smaller groups, spending most of our time in the great outdoors, and forming our modified bubble.
+In addition to our vaccination requirements, our 2022 COVID Care Plan will consist of multiple layers of protection that will include PCR and antigen testing when necessary, mask-wearing when necessary, frequent hand washing and sanitizing, and spending most of our time in the great outdoors.
 Please read below for more specific protocols and information.
 While we cannot guarantee a covid-free season, we are committed to being proactive and making camp as safe, fun, and EXTRAORDINARY as possible.

 Leading up to camp and required for both sessions, there will be PCR testing for all campers and staff.
 Both vaccinated and unvaccinated campers and staff must produce a negative PCR test in order to start camp.
 Campers and staff will be asked to be vigilant and limit their risk of exposure leading up to camp, especially after testing.
 Enrolled families have already received pre camp testing protocols.
 Please reach out if you did not receive, or you have questions.

 A modified bubble will allow us to limit who comes in and out of camp, mitigating any unnecessary risk of exposure.
 While certain deliveries and services are required for camp to run successfully, we will make sure that any staff who interact with vendors are wearing the proper PPE and maintaining physical distance.
 Staff time-off will most likely take place in and around camp, where staff can experience time and space with their peers.
 In a modified bubble, camp events like Green & White (Color War), Olympics, and our other iconic special events, intra-camp competitions, and our exceptional daily program can still take place very safely.